-Scenic Idaho listed eighth in the job growth market in 2017, according to U.S. News report.
+Scenic Idaho was listed eighth in the job growth market in 2017, according to U.S. News report.
 The trend continues by boasting a low unemployment rate according to an article in Forbes Magazine.
 If you are considering a career in healthcare as a Certified Nursing Aide, Idaho has much to offer.

 Idaho requires Certified Nursing Aides to have completed a state-approved program and state exam.
 However, if you are taking courses as a nurse you can challenge the competency exam.
 The requirements are that you must have completed the first semester of an accredited nursing school in order for the exam to be waived.